 The second table shows the average salaries of undergraduate Sociology students entering employment.
 The three skill levels – high, medium and low – reflect the UK's Standard Occupational Classification's major groups 1–3, 4–6 and 7–9 respectively.

 Grade requirements depend on the university and course, but an essay-based A Level subject (or equivalent) is helpful to have on your application.

 Always confirm the entry requirements for the particular institution you're interested in.

 - GO TO

 - BA Social Anthropology

 - BA Social Policy and Sociology

 - BA Communications, Media and Sociology

 Courses are assessed via a variety of ways.
-These include: exams (both open and closed book), presentations, reviews, posters, policy briefs and essays.
-A dissertation in the final year is common, and some courses offer work placements as part of your studies.
+These include exams (both open and closed book), presentations, reviews, posters, policy briefs and essays.
+A dissertation in the final year is standard, and some courses offer work placements as part of your studies.

 Examples of taught MAs and research degrees at postgraduate level include straight MAs in Sociology, as well as master's courses in Ancient Visual and Material Culture, Anthropological Research, Civil Society, Conflict and Social Development, and Contemporary Identity.